LakshayBaijal/IRE_Assignments_Lakshay/Assignment_1/Readme.md

 # Features

-🔍 Two Search Modes

-- ElasticSearch Mode: Uses the ElasticSearch engine for indexing and querying.
+## ElasticSearch Mode: Uses the ElasticSearch engine for indexing and querying.

-- Self Index Mode: Implements a custom inverted index and search ranking system from scratch.
+## Self Index Mode: Implements a custom inverted index and search ranking system from scratch.

-- 🧾 Custom Tokenization and Preprocessing
+- Custom Tokenization and Preprocessing

-- ⚖️ TF-IDF Based Ranking
+- TF-IDF Based Ranking

-- 🗂️ Efficient Index Storage
+- Efficient Index Storage

-- 🧪 Evaluation on Multiple Queries
+- Evaluation on Multiple Queries